SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 This study aimed to address the following research questions:
 Another question is whether ...

-## Writing Introductions
+## Synopsis of the research design, method, source(s) of data

-> Synopsis of the research design, method, source(s) of data
+↑ Introduction

 Five works will be examined, all of which ...
 Data for this study were collected using ...